 8. Tudor Home in Roscoe Village Featuring Elegant Coffered Ceilings

 This tall house has a facade of two sections.
-The right portion has the main door made of wood surrounded by a rock finish with a beige stairs flanked with black iron railing.
+The right portion has the main door made of wood surrounded by a rock finish with beige stairs flanked with black iron railing.
 The left portion has an A-frame roof and white walls that has the same rock finish on the lower part all the way to the small garden by the basement windows.

-This interior has a vibrant wall-mounted painting of a countryside field that stands out against the light gray walls and brilliant white coffered ceiling that are brightened by the abundant natural light coming in from the tall windows behind the pair of cushioned chairs that matches with the beige patterned area rug.
+This interior has a vibrant wall-mounted painting of a countryside field that stands out against the light gray walls and brilliant white coffered ceiling that is brightened by the abundant natural light coming in from the tall windows behind the pair of cushioned chairs that matches with the beige patterned area rug.

 9. Transitional Architecture Blends with Laid-back Canyon Lifestyle

-This cheerful house of white walls and blue gable and valler roofing has wide windows on the second floor that are flanked with wall-mounted lamps that match the lamps of the gray garage door with a driveway of concrete with blue linings.
+This cheerful house of white walls and blue gable and valley roofing has wide windows on the second floor that are flanked with wall-mounted lamps that match the lamps of the gray garage door with a driveway of concrete with blue linings.

 10. Detached 3-Story Single Family Home in Blaine/Southport Corridor

 This three-story house look has brick walls paired with concrete-framed windows and a flat roof with the same concrete ledge as the windows.
 There is an arched entryway flanked with dark lamps that match the black iron fence surrounding the property.